alphonse92/vplplusplus_composer/readme.md

 To test all is ok, just open the browser and open `http://jail:9999/OK` (The port is the same that `docker-compose.deployment.example.yaml`).
 It should return an "OK"

 ## Running

 `docker-compose -f docker-compose.deployment.example.yaml up`

+## Deploying in cluster

+At first, go to k8s folder.
+There is 6 services: mysql, mongo, client, api, jail and gateway.
+All of those are the microservices of this project.
+The subfolders of `environments` and `services` should be match each other.

+**You must not modify any file or folder in `services` folder**

+### Namespaces

+By default exists only two namespaces: `developent` and `production`.
+From now, i will explaint the process to deploy `development`, however is the same to production.

+Of course, you can create another namespaces, just add a new regular namespace kubernetes configuration with your namespace to the folder `namespaces`

+Run `kubectl create -f namespaces` to create the namespaces in your cluster

+### Set your configuration files of a service

+`environments` folder has the configuration of each service of each namespace.
+For example, the configuration files of mysql are in `environments/mysql` folder.
+Each file of each service folder should match with a namespace.
+For example, for the environment `staging` should have a configuration file called `environments/mysql/staging.yaml`

+You can create the configuration files using the `.example` file.

+1. Copy the file `.example` and change it name with the namespace related to this configuration (included the namespaces that you create by you own).
+For example, if you have a namespace called `staging`, you need copy the `.example` file and change it name to `staging`
+2. Open and change the values of each namespace configuration file for the service.

+### Compile the configuration

+Run `./compile.sh $SERVICE_NAME $ENVIRONMENT` , which $SERVICE_NAME should be the name of a microservice name (mysql, mongo, client, api, jail, gateway).
+That command will take the service template in `services` folder and replace the variables using your environment files.

+After run this command should create a `build` folder in `k8s` folder.

+### Upload a service

+1. Compile the configuration of the service (see the title above).
+2. Run `./create_service.sh $YOUR_SERVIEC $YOUR_NAMESPACE`.
+For example `./create_service.sh mysql development`

+Some services take several minutes to be ok, so you need to wait the ok status of your cluster to continue deploying services in your cluster

+### Upload mysql database

+1. Compile the configuration file of mysql with the namespace that you want to deploy for
+2. Upload the service has the title above.
+3. run `./create_service.sh mysql $NAMESPACE`
+4. Check your cluster status

+### Upload Mongo database

+1. Compile the configuration file of mysql with the namespace that you want to deploy for
+2. Upload the service has the title above.
+3. run `./create_service.sh mysql $NAMESPACE`
+4. Check your cluster status

 # Extending VPL to VPL++